 A: I was once told by a subrogation attorney with an international firm, that statistically, successful subrogation only takes place a small percentage of the time.
 There are many factors that dictate this outcome.
 The evidence has to be such that a conclusive fire cause ruling can be made.
 Of those instances, liability or negligence must be present to some degree.
 And of those instances, a defendant must be willing to settle, and/or a court must find in the favor of a plaintiff.
 However, especially on large losses, the potential for a successful recovery makes it worth a pursuing.

 Hungry for more?
 Attend an upcoming webinar or view other resources at donanuniversity.com.

 View all Ask an Expert columns here.

 About the Expert

 Mr. John Hill joined Donan in 2008 and currently serves as regional fire manager for the firm’s Midwest region.
-He has approximately 15 years of fire service experience, and has conducted more than 900 fire investigations.
 Mr. Hill has worked in the following industries: fire department, automotive repair, insurance subrogation, and fire investigation.
 He is an IAAI Certified Fire Investigator, a Certified Fire and Explosion Investigator, and a Certified Vehicle Fire Investigator.
 Mr. Hill is also a Private Investigator in Illinois, Iowa, Indiana, Kentucky, Michigan, Tennessee, and West Virginia.
 He holds a Bachelor’s degree in Fire, Arson and Explosion Investigation from Eastern Kentucky University.